NelsonCaseStudy-Hero@2x.jpeg

 How it came together

-In 2022, Invenergy announced Nelson Energy Center would start working with Sauk Valley to develop our first clean hydrogen project.
-The hydrogen project will generate clean energy from a nearby solar facility.
-The clean hydrogen project is expected to become operational in 2024.
+During construction on Nelson's expansion in 2022, Invenergy announced Nelson Energy Center would start working with Sauk Valley to develop our first clean hydrogen project, generating clean energy from a nearby solar facility.
+The clean hydrogen project began commercial operations in March 2025.

 What sets it apart

 However, that’s far from where Nelson’s story ends.
 Invenergy’s leadership team saw the potential to use the site for much more.
-So, in 2022, we announced our Sauk Valley clean hydrogen pilot project, which will be located on five acres of land near Nelson Energy Center.
-Invenergy will power the hydrogen facility with clean energy, using our expertise in co-locating clean energy technologies to pair the site with Sauk Valley’s nearby solar array.
-The clean hydrogen facility is expected to generate up to 40 tons of clean hydrogen annually, with the capacity for 400 kilograms of hydrogen to be stored on site.
-Invenergy expects to ship most of the surplus hydrogen offsite to be used for other purposes.
+So, in 2022, we announced our Sauk Valley clean hydrogen project, now in commercial operations and located on five acres of land near Nelson Energy Center.
+Invenergy powers the hydrogen facility with clean energy, using our expertise in co-locating clean energy technologies to pair the site with Sauk Valley’s nearby solar array.

 What's the impact

-Once Invenergy’s clean hydrogen pilot project is operational, Nelson will represent the transformation of the clean energy industry.
-It will also serve as a proven testing ground for accelerating that transition in the Midwest, with three clean energy technologies located on site.
+Nelson and Sauk Valley serve as a proven testing ground for Invenergy's all-of-the-above approach to energy in the Midwest, with three clean energy technologies located on site.

 Clean Energy